prog-1/test-2-2/README.md

 ## 1. Code comprehension

 Explain `erlaeuterung` program and complete the tasks.
+You may execute and modify the program.

 The program contains special comments: